-If you are the owner of the business being valued, and your long-term accountant is doing the appraisal for management information purposes, a certain level of familiarity with the company’s past history, current situation and future prospects is a reasonable assumption.
-Both the owners and their accountants know quite a bit about the internals of the operation and its financial condition.
-If the owner clients are the only ones reading the report, there is likely no need to belabor the facts everyone knows already.
+Let’s say you are the owner of the business being valued, and your long-term accountant is doing the appraisal for management information purposes.
+Then a certain level of familiarity with the company’s past history, current situation and future prospects is a reasonable assumption.
+That’s because both the owners and their accountants know quite a bit about the internals of the operation and its financial condition.
+So if the owner clients are the only ones reading the report, there is likely no need to belabor the facts everyone knows already.

 Now consider a situation involving an outside lender or equity investor.
-These third parties may well lack the intimate knowledge of the company to be able to read a terse summary included into your restricted appraisal report.
-Letting these readers know what you take for granted may help them understand the assumptions you made in your appraisal and how you came up with the business valuation results.
+These third parties may well lack the intimate knowledge of the company.
+So they could need more than a terse summary included into your restricted appraisal report.
+Letting these readers know what you take for granted may help them understand the assumptions you made in your appraisal.
+And explain how you came up with the business valuation results.

 The USPAP standard does not spell out what level of detail you should include in your full scope appraisal report.
-You or your business appraiser should exercise judgment in disclosing the particular assumptions you make in order to lead your intended report readers through your business valuation analysis and conclusions.
+You or your business appraiser should exercise judgment in disclosing the particular assumptions you make.
+This helps to guide your intended report readers through your business valuation analysis and conclusions.

-True, professional investors such as venture capitalists invariably run their own due diligence to check your business value conclusions and come up with their own opinion of what the company is worth.
-But less sophisticated investors such as early stage angels, may well miss the subtle points about the company and come to a wrong conclusion about its value.
+True, professional investors such as venture capitalists invariably run their own due diligence.
+They need this to check your business value conclusions and come up with their own opinion of what the company is worth.
+But less sophisticated investors such as early stage angels, may well miss the subtle points about the company.
+As a result, they could come to a wrong conclusion about its value.

 Beware that intentional omission of material facts about a proposed company investment may land you in hot soup even with the so-called accredited investors.
 When dealing with outsiders it is a good idea to err on the safe side and disclose the facts about the company that have a bearing on its value.